 pg_proc#

 The pg_proc system catalog table stores information about functions (or procedures), both built-in functions and those defined by CREATE FUNCTION.
 The table contains data for aggregate and window functions as well as plain functions.
 If proisagg is true, there should be a matching row in pg_aggregate.
+If proiswin is true, there should be a matching row in pg_window.

 For compiled functions, both built-in and dynamically loaded, prosrc contains the function’s C-language name (link symbol).
 For all other currently-known language types, prosrc contains the function’s source text. probin is unused except for dynamically-loaded C functions, for which it gives the name of the shared library file containing the function.